Skip to Content

 How to reheat Birria Taco?

 You have lots of options for reheating this amazing taco meat.
-You can reheat the birria meat from the refrigerator or from the freezer.
+You can reheat the birria meat from the refrigerator or the freezer.
 Place the meat in the microwave and heat in thirty-second increments.

 What to serve with Birria de Res